 - Postdoc grants are funded for 1 – 2 years

-- PhD grants are funded for a maximum for 4 years.
+- PhD grants are funded for up to 4 years.

 The FNR pays the host institution a predefined amount towards the annual salary costs of the researcher on the INDUSTRIAL FELLOWSHIPS project.
 Collaborating companies are required to contribute with 15% of the FNR funding to the salary of the grantee.